Indications for: ZUBSOLV

 Treatment of opioid dependence, as part of a complete treatment plan including counseling and psychosocial support.

+Potential risk for opioid overdose; strongly consider prescribing naloxone when initiating and renewing therapy.
+Consider prescribing naloxone if the patient has household members (eg, children) or other close contacts at risk for accidental ingestion or overdose.
 Abuse potential (monitor).
 Risk of life-threatening respiratory depression; monitor.
 Compromised respiratory function (eg, COPD, cor pulmonale, decreased respiratory reserve, hypoxia, hypercapnia, pre-existing respiratory depression).
 Sleep-related breathing disorders (including central sleep apnea (CSA), sleep-related hypoxemia); consider dose reduction if CSA develops.
-Accidental exposure may cause fatal overdose (esp. in children).
+Unintentional pediatric exposure.
 Adrenal insufficiency.
 Obtain LFTs at baseline then monitor periodically; evaluate if hepatic event is suspected.
 Opioid-naïve.
 Elevated CSF pressure (eg, head injury, intracranial lesions).
 Biliary tract dysfunction.
 Acute abdomen.
 CNS depression.
 Hepatic impairment (severe): not recommended; (moderate): avoid use for induction.
+Risk of QT prolongation (esp. in those with hypokalemia, bradycardia, recent conversion from atrial fibrillation, CHF, digitalis therapy, baseline QT prolongation, subclinical long-QT syndrome, severe hypomagnesemia).
+Advise patients to obtain regular dental checkups during treatment.
 Drug abusers.
 Reevaluate periodically.
 Avoid abrupt cessation.
 Elderly.
 Labor & delivery: may need additional analgesia.
 Pregnancy/postpartum: may need dose adjustments; monitor closely for withdrawal.
 Potential neonatal opioid withdrawal syndrome during prolonged use.
 Nursing mothers: monitor infants.

 Opioid (partial agonist-antagonist) + opioid antagonist.

-Increased risk of hypotension, respiratory depression, sedation with benzodiazepines or other CNS depressants (eg, non-benzodiazepine sedatives/hypnotics, anxiolytics, general anesthetics, tranquilizers, muscle relaxants, antipsychotics, alcohol, other opioids); manage concomitant use as clinically appropriate and closely monitor.
+Increased risk of hypotension, respiratory depression, sedation with benzodiazepines or other CNS depressants (eg, non-benzodiazepine sedatives/hypnotics, anxiolytics, general anesthetics, tranquilizers, muscle relaxants, antipsychotics, alcohol, other opioids); manage concomitant use as clinically appropriate and closely monitor; strongly consider prescribing naloxone if concomitant use is warranted.
 During or within 14 days of MAOIs: not recommended.
 Risk of serotonin syndrome with serotonergic drugs (eg, SSRIs, SNRIs, TCAs, triptans, 5-HT3 antagonists, mirtazapine, trazodone, tramadol, cyclobenzaprine, metaxalone, MAOIs, linezolid, IV methylene blue); monitor and discontinue if suspected.
 Concomitant NNRTIs (eg, efavirenz, nevirapine, etravirine, delavirdine) or PIs (eg, atazanavir with/without ritonavir): monitor and reduce Zubsolv dose, if needed.
 Potentiated by CYP3A4 inhibitors (eg, macrolides, azole antifungals, protease inhibitors).
 Antagonized by CYP3A4 inducers (eg, rifampin, carbamazepine, phenytoin).
 May antagonize diuretics; monitor.
 Paralytic ileus may occur with anticholinergics.